GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 :::{admonition} System status of DEA
 :class: caution

 * DEA ARD expanded processing extent is paused since May 2024.
-See below. %
+See below. <!-- NOTE Remember to remove the banner on the page: https://pr-302-preview.khpreview.dea.ga.gov.au/guides/reference/ard-expanded-processing-extent/ -->
 * Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022.
 See below.
 * Terra-derived DEA Hotspots are unavailable.
 See below.
 * NCI Explorer may experience instability.
 See below.